 Parents are notified, in writing, regarding each excursion and written permission to participate is requested.
 Excursions and camps are aimed at enriching the work in the classroom, increasing general knowledge, developing an appreciation of our country, socially enjoying each other’s company and encouraging class spirit.

-Generally the children will have an opportunity to participate in a school camp in Year Six.
-The needs of the class and experience of the teacher will be taken into consideration when plans are formulated.
+Generally, the children will have an opportunity to participate in a school camp in Year Five & Six.
+The needs of the class and the experience of the teacher will be taken into consideration when plans are formulated.
 Each camp will provide its own distinct ethos, thereby ensuring variety and a broad range of experiences.
 Children will be supervised at all times.
 The ratio of teachers to students will be determined by the type of activities being conducted on camp.
 All parents are required to complete the necessary excursion/camp forms before their child is permitted to participate.
 Parents will be notified, either by letter or meeting, as to camp plans and procedures, and are encouraged to contact teachers concerning any problems.
 Parental involvement on excursions is welcomed.
 Parents require a “Working with Children Check Card” to participate in any overnight Camp experiences.

 First Aid Procedures